Image by Sunanda Sharma, Rachel Smith, Christoph Bader, Dominik Kolb, Neri Oxman

 Entrepreneurship Initiative

-The entrepreneurship initiative focuses on exposing MBG members to the vibrant Cambridge/Boston biotech startup community and giving them opportunities to develop entrepreneurial skills to aid in starting, or joining, an early-stage biotech venture.
+The entrepreneurship initiative aims to expose MBG members to the vibrant Cambridge/Boston biotech startup community and giving them opportunities to develop entrepreneurial skills to aid in starting, or joining, an early-stage biotech venture.
 This initiative typically runs a networking night linking students with startup founders, venture capitalists, and consultants.
 MBG also hosts a number of small group discussions with entrepreneurs and venture capitalists, professional development seminars on aspects of entrepreneurship, and incubator site visits.

 Undergraduate Initiative